holoviz/holoviews/README.md

     jupyter notebook

-To work with JupyterLab you will also need the HoloViews JupyterLab
+To work with JupyterLab you will also need the PyViz JupyterLab
 extension:

     conda install -c conda-forge jupyterlab
-    jupyter labextension install @pyviz/jupyterlab_holoviews
+    jupyter labextension install @pyviz/jupyterlab_pyviz

 Once you have installed JupyterLab and the extension launch it with::